Skip to main content

 • A 50,000 sf tenant paying $8/sf CAM = $400,000 annual exposure.
 Almost always worth auditing.

-Use the CAM leakage estimator to estimate your potential recovery before committing to a formal audit.
+Use the CAM billing error estimator to estimate your potential recovery before committing to a formal audit.

 Need lease data before you reconcile?